ddsbook/blog/2014/drafts/can-you-track-me-now-part-2.md

 <meta property="og:description" content="Discover and visualize Xfinity hotspot coverage"/>
 <meta property="og:site_name" content="Data Driven Security"/>

 >This is the second of a two-part series.
 [Part 1](http://datadrivensecurity.info/blog/posts/2014/Jun/can-you-track-me-now-part-1/) set up the story and goes into how to discover, digest & reformat the necessary data.
-This conclusing segment will show how to perform some basic visualizations and then how to build beautiful & informative density maps from the data and offer some suggestions as to how to prevent potential tracking.
+This concluding segment will show how to perform some basic visualizations and then how to build beautiful & informative density maps from the data and offer some suggestions as to how to prevent potential tracking.

 I'll start with the disclaimer from the previous article: